bysamio/casepack-docs/src/content/docs/evidence.md

 - Use descriptive filenames before uploading for easier identification
 - Screenshots are especially useful for evidence packs
 - Large files are supported, but keep object store disk capacity in mind
+- Treat every uploaded and downloaded artifact as untrusted until it has been checked by your organization's security tooling

 ## Related Features